 Our preference is to automate the process end-to-end wherever possible.
 Automation reduces admin time, improves data quality, and provides operators and customers faster access to verifiable reporting outputs.

-In short, no. When CORSIA methodologies were established in 2016, certified electric aircraft and charging networks suitable for baseline CO2 calculations were not widely anticipated.
+In short, no. (See ICAO CORSIA background: ICAO CORSIA.)
+When CORSIA methodologies were established in 2016, certified electric aircraft and charging networks suitable for baseline CO2 calculations were not widely anticipated.
 As a result, CORSIA policy and eligible methodologies will take time to catch up with this category.

 However, lack of CORSIA eligibility does not prevent Electric Book & Claim from being useful.
 Many organisations want credible, auditable emissions reductions for voluntary reporting, customer programmes, and internal decarbonisation targets, particularly where electric flight is already taking place.